Keynote Speakers (Alphabetize by Last Name)

 Automation.
 His work has been successfully applied to the clinical treatment of neural

 injuries in China and the United States.
-He has served as area chair of AI conferences,
+He has served as area chair for leading AI

-interdisciplinary field of artificial intelligence and neural engineering, he was
+intelligence and neural engineering, he was selected as one of MIT Technology Review's

-selected as one of MIT Technology Review's Innovators Under 35 in China.
+Innovators Under 35 in China.

-Speech Title: Self Model for Embodied Intelligence: Modeling and
+Speech Title: Self Model for Embodied Intelligence

 Abstract: Modeling and control of the human musculoskeletal system is